 Here are 20 simple rules and tips to help you avoid mistakes in English grammar.
-For more comprehensive rules please look under the appropriate topic (part of speech etc) on our grammar page.
+For more comprehensive rules please look under the appropriate topic (part of speech etc) on our grammar and other pages.

-A sentence starts with a capital letter and ends with a period/full stop, a question mark or an exclamation mark.
+1. A sentence starts with a capital letter and ends with a period/full stop, a question mark or an exclamation mark. see Punctuation

 - The fat cat sat on the mat.

 2. The order of a basic positive sentence is Subject-Verb-Object.
 (Negative and question sentences may have a different order.)